rakaspecsyai/password-generator-with-python/README.md

 Thanks.

-Feel free to modified my code, if you found bugs instead.
+Feel free to modify my code, if you found bugs instead.